Man arrested for alleged attack on transgender woman in a New York subway station - KTVZ

 A man who allegedly yelled anti-transgender slurs and spat on a transgender journalist last week was arrested and charged with hate crimes, the New York Police Department announced.

-Pablo Valle, 26, of Queens, was arrested and charged with hate crimes for first-degree harassment and second-degree aggravated harassment for the attack on Serena Daniari.
+Pablo Valle, 26, of Queens, was charged with hate crimes for first-degree harassment and second-degree aggravated harassment for the attack on Serena Daniari.

 Daniari, 26, was waiting at the West 155th subway station in Manhattan last Friday, when a man approached and began asking her questions, she told CNN.
 She took her headphones out and asked him to repeat what he said, Daniari said.